invisiburu/vue-picker/README.md

   Mostly the same as `text` param of the `opener` slot but does not respect `placeholder` attr of the picker.

+## Issues
+In case of a bug or a suggestion, please report on the [Issues page](https://github.com/invisiburu/vue-picker/issues) or contact me by email.

+## Changelog
+Check the changes in [CHANGELOG.md](CHANGELOG.md)

 ## TODO
 - JSDoc generated docs